Check out our top places to go crabbing in South Devon. All you need is bucket, a crab line, a net and some bait - crabs love bacon or squid!

 Snuggled between the River Dart and a tranquil mill pool, you will always find a place to crab, either along the shore of the mill pool, along the quay or on the dam itself.

-Wildlife-loving ex-Goodie Bill Oddie voted this spot near Plymouth his favourite for rockpooling in the UK.
+Wildlife-loving ex-Goodie Bill Oddie voted this spot near Plymouth his favourite for rock pooling in the UK.
 You should see lots of shore crabs and porcelain crabs going about their daily business of feeding, fighting and breeding.
-Wembury Marine Centre hosts rockpool rambles throughout the summer.

 Perfect crabbing spots are along the embankment with a fantastic view of the River Dart.
-For more information conact Dartmouth Tourist Information Centre.
+For more information contact Dartmouth Tourist Information Centre.

 Coryton Cove unveils glistening rock pools at low tide, perfect for catching crabs and other creatures.
 The various breakwaters along the famous sea wall are also hotspots for making that all important catch.
-Why not leave your car at home and visit our lovely town by train or bus.
 For more information contact the Dawlish Tourist Information Centre.